-This page explains how Arun District Council uses your information to administer its obligations and functions in relation to the dog warden service.
+This page explains how we use your information to administer its obligations and functions in relation to our dog warden service.
 This includes complaints relating to dogs and maintenance of the stray dog register.

 Personal information that we hold

 - contact details (this will include address, email addresses and telephone numbers)

 - finder and owner details (name, address, email addresses contact telephone numbers)